opentelekomcloud/terraform-provider-opentelekomcloud/docs/index.md

-# OpenTelekomCloud Provider
+# Open Telekom Cloud Provider

-The OpenTelekomCloud provider is used to interact with the many resources supported by OpenTelekomCloud.
+The Open Telekom Cloud provider is used to interact with the many resources supported by OpenTelekomCloud.
 The provider needs to be configured with the proper credentials before it can be used.